 Women’s Career Conversations

-Space is limited for this event.
-RSVP here by Friday, September 15, to reserve your seat.
+We still have a few seats available for this event.
+Please RSVP here to reserve your seat.

 For more information, contact your college representative:

 Winter 2018 Panel Members

 Candace Berrett graduated cum laude from Brigham Young University in Actuarial Science in 2005.
 She then went on to receive her MS and PhD degrees in Statistics from Ohio State University in 2007 and 2010, respectively.
 She is currently an associate professor in the Department of Statistics, where she combines her passions for mentoring and scholarship.
 Berrett specializes in spatial statistics, which applies statistical methodology to studying events that take place across space.
 Specifically, Berrett has researched urban heat islands, epidemiology, and pollution, among many other topics.
 She has received numerous awards including for teaching, research, and best-paper, and has delivered presentations in Scotland, Ireland, Italy, Japan, and across the United States.